collective/plone.formwidget.masterselect/README.rst

 It has the same usage as masterID but allows to specify any JQuery selector (not just an ID).

+You will use this with radio button masters, to select all inputs with something like:

+    'masterSelector': 'input[name="form.widgets.my_master_field"]',

 slaveID
 -------